labyrinthinesecurity/magma/README.md

 ```

 ## What's next?
-Refer to the documentation for detailed information on:
+Refer to [Magma documentation](https://labyrinthinesecurity.github.io/magma/index.html) for detailed information on:
 - the foundations (what is an axiom, a proposition, a Magma Quotient)
 - how Magma works behind the scene
 - how it compares with native Azure tools